peterldowns/djoauth2/docs/quickstart.rst

 Interacting as a Client
 -----------------------

 We're ready to begin making requests as a client!
 In this example, we'll grant our client access to a scope, exchange the resulting authorization code for an access token, and then make an API request.
 This is adapted from our example project's ``client_demo.py`` script, which you can edit and run yourself.
+Go and `check it out`_!

 The first step is to grant our client authorization.
 Open a browser and visit the following URL: